Theo-flux/Theo-flux/README.md

 ## 🔭 I'm currently working on

-- Building immersive web experiences with stunning animations using GSAP
-- Developing efficient React applications with Vite and MobX
+- Building an efficient and state of the art Health Applications.
-- Crafting responsive and accessible UI components with ShadcnUI

 ## 📫 How to reach me